 Peter van Deurzen and Maureen McNicholas have made this book possible by publishing and editing it.
 Maureen, in particular, is much more than an editor or publisher; it would be more apt to call her a creator of books.
 Her standards for both editing and the creation of books in general would improve the quality of books everywhere were they universally implemented.

-Without the Tibetan Buddhist Resource Center, founded by the eminent Dr. Gene Smith, I would have had no access to multiple editions of the texts translated here, and therefore no way to compare different editions in order to determine their accuracy.
-Beyond that, the Tibetan Buddhist Resource Center gives so many of us, Tibetans and non-Tibetans alike, ready access to countless Tibetan books that would otherwise be unavailable, and in many cases would probably no longer exist.
+Without the Buddhist Digital Resource Center, founded by the eminent Dr. Gene Smith, I would have had no access to multiple editions of the texts translated here, and therefore no way to compare different editions in order to determine their accuracy.
+Beyond that, the Buddhist Digital Resource Center gives so many of us, Tibetans and non-Tibetans alike, ready access to countless Tibetan books that would otherwise be unavailable, and in many cases would probably no longer exist.